zestydevy/dinosaur-planet/docs/Guide.md

 - `-O[0-3]` - Defines the optimization level to compile with (`-O0` is off and `-O3` is all optimizations).
 - `-g[0-3]` - Defines the symbol tables to be generated for debugging (`-g0` is off and `-g3` is for full debugging).

-The current flag combinations known for the decomp are:
+The flag combinations currently known for the decomp are:
 - `-O2 -g3` - The default.
 Used for almost everything.
 - `-O2 -g0` - Used for compiling *modified* libultra code.
 - `-O1 -g0` - Used for compiling *unmodified* libultra code.